adityamehra/reactjs-my-reads/README.md

 ## Contribution

-Please fork the project and make the contribution.
+Please fork the project and make the contributions.
 Pull requests will be accepted upon approval.

 ## Usage

-Feel free to fork or clone the repo.
+This React JS application can be forked or cloned and used.